-My paintings depict the modern struggle against threats to the security of our personal safety and identity.
-The threats are portrayed by my own shredded documents, which create strong 3-D elements in this series.
+These paintings depict the modern struggle against threats to the security of our personal safety and identity.